 - New Online Payment Options are available for building and planning fees and permits.
 Please contact the municipal office for more information on how to get setup for online payments.
 613-338-2811 or [email protected]

 - New buildings or structures greater than 10 square metres (108 ft²) in total floor area, measured by the outside dimensions, or any size if they include services.
-This includes sheds, sleeping cabins or other accessory buildings or structures, including sheds and shed packages purchased from a store.
+This includes sleeping cabins, boathouses or other accessory buildings or structures, (and single storey sheds greater than 15 square metres in area).

 - Additions to existing buildings or structures.

 - Renovations that involve structural framing, altering means of egress and for exits.

 - Wood burning appliances, including new or replacement of existing components.

 - Replacement of windows or doors if the rough opening size is enlarged.

 - Replacement of interior water supply or drainpipes.

 - Wind turbines that generate more than 3 kW of electricity.